-What makes an agenda actionable?
-To answer that question, you have to first answer "what is a meeting agenda?".
+To answer that question, you have to first answer "what is the purpose of a meeting agenda?".
 At the highest level, meeting agendas are roadmaps for how meetings will be conducted.
 To be considered truly actionable (capable of achieving pre-planned objectives with minimal overhead burdens), meeting agendas must be purpose driven, reality based and results oriented, as defined by the following four (4) characteristics:

 When it comes to fast tracked projects, meetings are considered one of the most efficient means of achieving stakeholder collaboration and informed decision making.
 In order to make the most of available time and resources, meeting management procedures are sized to suit project needs and resource capabilities.
 This is achieved as part of "fast track" governance planning.
-(You can read more about project governance here).
+(Download the Meeting Agenda Template).

 Fast track standards call for a "plug and play" approach to agenda planning.
 Agendas are assembled from pre-defined components, making it easier to achieve actionable results.
 As agenda items are determined, they are plugged into a standardized three (3) part meeting structure.

 Agenda "assembly" begins with an analysis of meeting scope, to clearly identify needs and purpose.
 Scope is then broken down into manageable "agenda requirements", covering the various types of information to be presented, issues to be discussed, problems waiting to be solved, and decisions that must be made.
 These requirements are then translated into individual agenda items, to be ordered in sequence as they will be addressed at the meeting.
-Individual agenda items become actionable when they are memorialized in a formal agenda "deliverable", detailing subject matter facts, materials to be used, the participants involved (including those involved in presenting), and related preparation requirements (for meeting attendees).
+Individual agenda items become actionable when theyare memorialized in a formal agenda "deliverable", detailing subject matter facts, materials to be used, the participants involved (including those involved in presenting), and related preparation requirements (for meeting attendees).
 Read More: Leading Productive Conference Calls